£62,360 - £101,440 Price range

 Jaguar XJ petrol engine

 For some, though, only a petrol engine will do and, as all are shared with the sporty F-Type, it’s no surprise to learn that they offer impressive performance.
-The supercharged 3.0-litre V6 kicks off the range, pumping out 340hp it matches the diesel for both top speed and acceleration (although it sounds much nicer doing it), but lags behind for running costs; you’ll be lucky to see better than 30mpg fuel economy and road tax will set you back £290 a year.
+The supercharged 3.0-litre V6 kicks off the range, pumping out 340hp it matches the diesel for both top speed and acceleration (although it sounds much nicer doing it), but lags behind for running costs;you’ll be lucky to see better than 30mpg fuel economy and road tax is a lot more expensive.

 Costing most of all to run are the two supercharged 5.0-litre V8s, neither of which will return better than 25.4mpg.
-Both sit in the highest band for road tax, meaning you’ll owe the tax man £505 each year.
 With 40hp more than the standard V8, its the 550hp XJR that offers the strongest performance in the range.
 It can fire the big XJ from 0-60mph in just 4.6 seconds – more than two seconds quicker than a super-light Caterham 7 track car – and is fastest model outright thanks to a speed limiter that’s been raised to a heady 174mph.

 If there’s such a thing as an entry-level Jaguar XJ, the 3.0 V6 diesel is that car.
 That certainly doesn’t make it inferior though and in terms of economy, the petrol variants don’t get close.
 Jaguar quotes a combined figure of 40.1mpg, and a little less for the long-wheelbase car.
 Road tax is £210 a year.